 RisingWISE: An enterprise course by and for women

-Note: We are planning to run the RisingWISE programme as normal next year, but if this changes due to the current Covid-19 situation we will update this website with any changes.
-Further information on dates for next year can be found in the 'How, When and Where' section below.
+Note: due to the current Covid-19 situation we will be running risingwise virtually this year.
+Further information can be found in the 'How, When and Where' section below. apply here!

 Feedback has been consistently high - with 100% of attendees saying they would recommend participating to a friend or colleague, and an overall rating of 9.5/10 for the whole experience.
 We won ……….. and were also finalists in the University of Oxford Vice-Chancellors’ Diversity Awards 2020.
 Please see the ‘impact’ and ‘testimonial’ sections for further recommendations.